p-groarke/intro_cmake_build/readme.md

 # Intro CMake Build
 This CMake setup downloads and sets up NASM, crinkler and OpenGL headers for you.
-It generates a solution ready that is ready to go.
+It generates a Visual Studio solution that is ready to go.

 ## Build Instructions